AdiThakker/AdiThakker.github.io/_posts/2022-04-14-Integrate-Azure-DevOps-Pipelines-Via-Code.md

 categories: Azure DevOps, .NET, PowerShell
 ---

 If you have read the [last]({{site.url}}/Update-Azure-Resource-Tags-Via-DevOps) post, you saw that we built custom [Task Group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/task-groups?msclkid=70d17771a95611ec986e92ff7f24881f&view=azure-devops) for creating reusable tasks.
-This was a good start since these tasks could be imported into our CI/CD pipelines.
-However we soon realized that manually updating several of our CI / CD pipelines was very tedious task 😉.
+This was a good start since these could be imported into our CI/CD pipelines.

+However, we soon realized that manually updating several of our CI / CD pipelines was very tedious task 😉 itself.

 So, the thought was hey, can we automate this?
 And a quick research resulted in couple options:

 - [.NET Client Libraries](https://docs.microsoft.com/en-us/azure/devops/integrate/concepts/dotnet-client-libraries?view=azure-devops) available via NuGet to script Azure DevOps automation.

 - [VSTeam Powershell](https://github.com/MethodsAndPractices/vsteam) modules that let you integrate with Azure DevOps.

 ***NOTE: This blog post explores the first option.
-We'll try and explore VS Team Powershell in another one.
-BTW, there is also the REST api option as well.
-You can refer that [here](https://docs.microsoft.com/en-us/azure/devops/integrate/rest-api-overview?view=azure-devops).***
+We'll try and explore VSTeam Powershell in another one.
+BTW, there is also the [REST](https://docs.microsoft.com/en-us/azure/devops/integrate/rest-api-overview?view=azure-devops) API available, which we are not going to cover.***

 The ***simplified and exploratory*** version of this code is available [here](https://github.com/AdiThakker/AzureDevOps.Integration) and is heavily influenced by this [reference](https://github.com/microsoft/azure-devops-dotnet-samples), so with that in place, lets dive in.

-Alright, reading through the docs tells us that we need the following NuGet libraries to get started:
+Reading through the docs tells us that we first need the following NuGet libraries to get started:

 ~~~xml
 <PackageReference Include="Microsoft.TeamFoundation.DistributedTask.Common.Contracts" Version="16.170.0" />